Timeline of the feminist art movement in New Zealand: 1980s

-Haeata, the Māori women’s art collective, is established in Wellington.
-Members include Keri Kaa, Patricia Grace, Robyn Kahukiwa and Irihapeti Ramsden.
-It supports a number of significant female Māori artists and produces and tours exhibitions.
+Haeata, the Māori women's art collective, is established in Wellington.
+Guided by Patricia Grace, Bub Bridger, Robyn Kahukiwa and Bruce Stewart early meetings of writers, poets and playwrights expanded to many art forms.
+Members included Keri Kaa, Kohai Grace, Janet Pōtiki and Irihapeti Ramsden.
+It supports a number of significant women Māori artists and produces and tours exhibitions.

 Bronwynne Cornish is commissioned by the Auckland Art Gallery to produce a solo work and creates a multi-part ceramic installation titled Dedicated to the Kindness of Mothers.